Corn dodgers are a very old Southern recipe served as an accompaniment to turnip greens. They are similar to a cornmeal dumpling.

-Of all the recipes that I post here on the blog, and there are about 700 now, the ones that I enjoy the most are the very old, very Southern, very traditional ones.
+Of all the recipes that I post here on the blog, and there are about 750 now, the ones that I enjoy the most are the very old, very Southern, very traditional ones.
 And this one today is one of the oldest I’ve ever done.
 This recipe for Corn Dodgers takes me right back to my rural southern roots.

 If you do an internet search for corn dodgers you’ll come up with all kinds of recipes.
 The majority of those are fried or baked, but the corn dodgers I remember from all those years ago were boiled.
 Kind of like cornmeal dumplings.
 And they were always served with greens.
 If I remember correctly, Mama actually cooks hers in the pot with the greens.

 1. South Midland and Southern U.S. a small, usually oval cake made of corn bread and baked or fried hard in a skillet.
 2. Chiefly South Atlantic States and Eastern Virginia. a boiled dumpling made of cornmeal.

 My favorite is turnip greens, but they’re just as good with mustards or collards.
 I really hope you’ll try this recipe if for no other reason than curiosity.
 You just might find that you’ve discovered a new treasure to add to your recipe box :-)

 Start by cooking turnip greens following your usual recipe.
 About 45 minutes before serving, make the corn dodgers.

 Maybe I should explain what “pot likker” is?
 Well, it’s just the liquid that the turnip greens have been cooking in!
 And, trust me, it’s some delicious broth.
 Oh.
 My.
 Word.
 I could make a whole meal off a bowl of pot likker and crumbly cornbread.
 But I digress…back to the corn dodgers.